MetaGS: A Meta-Learned Gaussian-Phong Model for Out-of-Distribution 3D Scene Relighting: Method

-We adopt a three-stage training scheme for effective learning.
-The first stage mirrors 3DGS, focusing solely on training the fundamental Gaussian attributes.
-This phase serves as a solid initialization for the model.
-In the second stage, we introduce normal tuning, recognizing that accurate Phong learning hinges greatly on precise normal vectors.
-Here, we incorporate the normal attribute into our training process.
-We supervise the predicted normal $\hat{\mathbf{n}}$ using depth-inferred pseudo-normal $\mathbf{n}$.
-Lastly, in the third stage, we integrate the diffuse, specular, and shadow coefficients, training all learnable parameters concurrently through our bilevel meta-learning framework.
+We employ a three-stage training scheme.
+The first stage, similar to 3DGS, focuses on training the core Gaussian attributes, including position $\mathbf x$, rotation $R$, scale $S$, opacity $\alpha$, and spherical harmonic coefficients $f$.
+After this stage, the model tends to capture a rough geometry and an average color across different illuminations, serving as an effective initialization for further refinement.
+In the second stage, we incorporate the normal attributes into the optimization process, acknowledging that learning a Phong model heavily relies on accurate normal estimations.
+In the final stage, we integrate the diffuse and specular components, training all parameters concurrently through meta-learning.

-\paragraph{Reconstruction loss.} We follow 3DGS~\cite{kerbl20233d} to calculate the deviation of the predicted image from ground truth, which is L1 combined with a D-SSIM term:

-\paragraph{Normal-related loss.} We initially implement regularization terms on the predicted normal to provide accurate information to Phong.
-For normal estimation, we follow GaussianShader~\cite{jiang2023gaussianshader} to compute the normal using Gaussian's shortest axis direction $\mathbf{v}$ as well as two separate normal residuals, for outward or inward the normal: